Skip to content

 The Pot Luck Club: On the top floor of the Silo Hotel, panoramic views of the city, tapas-style menu.

 Camps Bay's Sunset: Stunning sunset views of Camps Bay while sipping on your favorite drink.
-There is quite a party on Sunday evenings where people like to show off their fancy clothes and cars (perhaps not everyone’s style).
+There is quite a party on Sunday evenings where people like to show off their fancy clothes and fancy cars and wannabe personalities (perhaps not everyone’s style).

 Bree Street: There is a bustling food and drink scene along Bree Street, where you'll find a wide array of restaurants, cafes, and bars.
-There’s a sense that people in their 20’s go to the (seedier) Long street, and as they get older and more picky, they go to Kloof or Bree street.
+There’s a sense that people in their 20’s go to the (seedier) Long street, and as they get older, and more picky due to some financial stability, they go to Kloof or Bree street.

 Anywhere and everywhere!
 Seriously, the food in Cape Town offers incredible value for money, so explore different neighborhoods, consult Google Maps or TripAdvisor for recommendations, and discover hidden gems serving up meals that suit your taste and budget.